 Hyperthyroidism (overactive thyroid)

 Your thyroid gland produces too much thyroid hormone.
-As a result, it prompts overactivity of the body’s organs.
-In addition, you may have an accelerated metabolism, unintentional weight loss, and an irregular heartbeat.
+As a result, it prompts the overactivity of the body’s organs.
+In addition, you may have accelerated metabolism, unintentional weight loss, and an irregular heartbeat.
 People with hyperthyroidism feel tired.
-Graves’ disease, an autoimmune disorder that attacks the thyroid, may cause hyperthyroidism and trigger release of excess hormones.
+Graves’ disease, an autoimmune disorder that attacks the thyroid, may cause hyperthyroidism and trigger the release of excess hormones.

 Hypothyroidism (underactive thyroid)

 Your thyroid gland produces too little hormone.
 As a result, that deficiency disrupts heart rate, body temperature, and metabolism.
 Older women may suffer hypothyroidism most, and major symptoms include fatigue and sensitivity to cold.
 Other symptoms are constipation, dry skin, and unexplained weight gain.
 Hashimoto’s thyroiditis, an immune condition, is the most common cause of underactive thyroid.
 When this disease attacks your thyroid gland, it causes chronic thyroid inflammation.
 As a result, it reduces thyroid function.